 “They hit you in your face, in your head, your back, it’s up to them.”

 After 3 months at the Drama detention center, on approximately 5 July 2020, the respondent was pushed-back to Turkey, together with around 120 other people.
 According to to the respondent, they were some of the first people to be a part of the mass pushbacks from inland detention centers in Greece that he knew of.
 At 15:00 one day, the detainees were loaded into two large police busses, carrying about 60 people per bus.
-They were told that they would be taken to the Petrou Ralli detention center in Athens (“Mondaliza”), but they were taken to the Evros/Meriç river on the Greek-Turkish border.
+They were told that they would be taken to Amygdaleza Pre Removal Detention Facility in Athens, but they were taken to the Evros/Meriç river on the Greek-Turkish border.
 The bus journey lasted about 4-5 hours, so it was dark when they arrived at the border.
 There were several pushback points at the riverside.
 The bus stopped every half an hour or so and unloading people in groups of 10-15 people.